jodesarro/holographic-light-sheets/README.md

 ## How to use
 All files you need are available at *holographic-light-sheets_code* folder.

-To run this code in the <a href="https://www.mathworks.com/products/matlab.html">MATLAB</a> environment:
+To run this code in the MATLAB environment:
 - Select `Browser for folder` in the upper left corner;
 - Search for the folder *holographic-light-sheets_code*;
 - Open and run the file *main_grayscale.m*.